MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

 ### OIDC configurations

-The Google BigQuery (Azure AD) connector utilizes Azure AD JWT tokens to connect Azure AD-based authentication with Google's Workforce Federation feature.
-So, the setup on the authentication side must be an [OIDC-based set up](https://cloud.google.com/sdk/gcloud/reference/iam/workforce-pools/providers/create-oidc) to align with the Azure AD JWT tokens.
+The Google BigQuery (Azure AD) connector utilizes Microsoft Entra ID JWT tokens to connect Microsoft Entra ID-based authentication with Google's Workforce Federation feature.
+So, the setup on the authentication side must be an [OIDC-based set up](https://cloud.google.com/sdk/gcloud/reference/iam/workforce-pools/providers/create-oidc) to align with the Microsoft Entra ID JWT tokens.
 Reach out to your Google BigQuery point-of-contact for further information on authentication setup and support on the Google side.

 ### Connecting to Google BigQuery (Azure AD) in Power BI Desktop